toscasterre/thesis-forecasting/body/05-time_series_analysis.md

 `statsmodels` guide summarises the ADFuller test in this way:

 > The null hypothesis of the Augmented Dickey-Fuller is that there is a unit root, with the alternative that there is no unit root.
-If the pvalue is above a critical size, then we cannot reject that there is a unit root.
+If the p-value is above a critical size, then we cannot reject that there is a unit root.

 The presence of a unit root signifies a non-stationary time series.
 The p-value is much smaller than 5%, so we can safely reject the null hypothesis: there is no unit root, i.e. the series is stationary.

 THe Kwiatkowski-Phillips-Schmidt-Shin (KPSS) tests for the null hypothesis that a time series $x$ is level or trend stationary.
 In other words, we want the p-value to be greater than 5%: in this way, we fail to reject the null hypothesis and we can assume it is trend stationary.

-`statsmodels` warns us that the test statistics is actually outside of the range of p-values available in the statistical table - this means that the p-value is greater than ten percent.
+`statsmodels` warns us that the test statistics are actually outside of the range of p-values available in the statistical table - this means that the p-value is greater than ten percent.
 This means we fail to reject the null and that our series is stationary.

 However, we might not be satisfied with this - let's have a look at the double differences.